acont95/scheduler/README.md

 ### Non-Maven

-For non-maven use cases, you can download JAR's from the Maven Central Repository.
+For non-maven use cases, you can download a JAR from the Maven Central Repository.
 (WIP)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>